Method for testing diffusive shock acceleration and diffusion propagation of 1-100 TeV cosmic electrons with multiwavelength observations of the Geminga halo and pulsar wind nebula: Summary and Discussion

 On the other hand, this model can be further improved.
 For instance, the width of the shock upstream \( a \) may depend on electron energy.
 If an energy-dependent \( a(E) \) is considered, the final cutoff shape of the electron spectrum will also be altered.
 Additionally, in solving the acceleration equation, we adopted a planar approximation.
 However, to obtain a more precise solution for the electron spectrum, solving under a spherical shock would be better.
 Uncertainties in the median energy of the diffusion coefficients measured by HAWC can strongly influence parameter fittings.
 If the median energy is lower than the actual value, this would lead to a smaller fitting \( u_1 a \).
 Investigating this uncertainty further could be helpful to reduce parameter errors.

 Besides, the amount of data on other pulsar halo, like Monogem, have been lacking to help validate the model.
 Future experiments with enhanced sensitivity beyond the $100$ TeV energy range, such as LHAASO-KM2A, will provide more precise observation required to rigorously validate our works \cite{cao2019large}.
-Furthermore, our results suggest that a diffusion coefficient cutoff may universally exist in high-energy particle acceleration sources.
+Furthermore, our results indicate that a cutoff in the diffusion coefficient may be a universal feature of high-energy particle acceleration sources.
+This finding is consistent with the calculations in Ref.~\cite{Mukhopadhyay:2021dyh}, and suggests that self-generated cosmic-ray turbulence could be responsible for the formation of pulsar halos.
 For PeVatrons like Crab, which can produce PeV gamma rays, the cutoff energy of diffusion coefficient would be much higher than that of Geminga, possibly above 10 PeV.
 Therefore, more multi-wavelength observations will be able to perform better tests for the acceleration and propagation model.